-Hosted live from Adhisthana and around the world by Jnanadhara
+Hosted from Adhisthana and around the world by Jnanadhara

 Roots in the Earth

 Since our founding, Triratna has evolved to become a truly international sangha in special – even sacred – spaces.
 Collaborating in the creation of these spaces has been crucial to how we’ve grown individually and collectively.
-This Triratna Day, we’re celebrating the significance of such spaces in our history and the work that is happening to put roots down in new places today.
+On Triratna Day, we celebrate the significance of such spaces in our history and the work that is happening to put roots down in new places today.

 Roots in the Sky